mapeditor/tiled/docs/reference/tmx-map-format.md

 You generally use objects to add custom information to your tile map, such as spawn points, warps, exits, etc.

 When the object has a `gid` set, then it is represented by the image of the tile with that global ID.
-Currently that means `width` and `height` are ignored for such objects.
 The image alignment currently depends on the map orientation.
 In orthogonal orientation it's aligned to the bottom-left while in isometric it's aligned to the bottom-center.

 Can contain: [properties](#properties), [ellipse](#ellipse) (since 0.9), [polygon](#polygon), [polyline](#polyline), <i>image</i>